ABOUT AMS

 (Professor: AOYAGI Toshio, Associate Professor: TERAMAE Jun-nosuke, Assistant Professor: TUTU Hiroki)

-1. Theoretical neural science (mathematical modeling of the brain)
+- Theoretical neural science (mathematical modeling of the brain)

-2. A collection of dynamical systems linked through a network with evolving structure (neurons, social networks, etc.)
+- A collection of dynamical systems linked through a network with evolving structure (neurons, social networks, etc.)

-3. Analysis of rhythm phenomena (entrainment transition)
+- Analysis of rhythm phenomena (entrainment transition)

-4. Stochastic modeling for molecular machines
+- Mathematical modeling of molecular machines

-5. Modeling social systems based on game dynamics on networks
+- Mathematical modeling of social systems based on game dynamics on networks

 Division of Applied Mathematical Sciences